 Keratoconus causes structural changes within the cornea making it weaker so that over time it progressively thins and distorts.
 These changes create substantial distortion of vision.
 People with Keratoconus are therefore not candidates for Laser Eye Surgery.
 Screening for signs of Keratoconus is therefore a crucial part of any Laser Eye Surgery preoperative assessment.

-The Artemis scanner can only be found at a handful of clinics worldwide, as it is not yet widely commercialised.
-In the UK it is only available at the London Vision Clinic putting them in a unique position to be able to definitively say whether or not a patient has Keratoconus, where the results of other tests might not have shown any suspicion of the condition.
+The Artemis Insight 100 scanner can only be found at a handful of clinics worldwide, as it is not yet widely commercialised.
+LoVC was the first clinic to have the Artemis Insight 100™, putting them in a unique position to be able to definitively say whether or not a patient has Keratoconus, where the results of other tests might not have shown any suspicion of the condition.